Book launch: An Uneasy Inheritance by Polly Toynbee

 Polly Toynbee is a Journalist, Author and Broadcaster.
 Primarily writing for the Guardian, she has also written for The Observer, The Independent and Radio Times.
 She has won numerous awards including a National Press Award and has been What the Papers Say ‘Columnist of the Year’.

-At this event, Toynbee will be joined by Marc Stears, Director of the UCL Policy Lab, and Harry Quilter-Pinner, Director of Research and Engagement at IPPR, who together will discuss Toynbee's new book and explore the role of class, mobility and privilege in the UK.
-There will be an opportunity to pose questions to our speakers and this event will be followed by a networking drinks reception.
+At this event, Toynbee was joined by Dr Tom O'Grady, Associate Professor of Political Science at UCL, Marc Stears, Director of the UCL Policy Lab, and Harry Quilter-Pinner, Director of Research and Engagement at IPPR, who together discussed Toynbee's new book and explored the role of class, mobility and privilege in the UK.